-As the wine industry continues to grow, wineries are looking for better marketing solutions to reach and engage more wine consumers.
+As the wine industry continues to grow, wineries continue to look for better marketing solutions to reach and engage more consumers.
 While traditional marketing still plays a big role, more and more wineries have started using digital marketing practices to gain greater visibility and grow direct-to-consumer wine sales.
-Let’s look at one of the most prominent services and how your winery can get the best results from it: Search Engine Optimization (SEO).

 Before you even start working on your website’s optimization for search engines, a competitive analysis should be conducted to understand your industry’s web landscape and uncover any opportunities and threats that your web marketing efforts may encounter.
 While good SEO will help your website rankings, conducting keyword research will help you set realistic expectations and better track your return on investment.